-A member expressed concern about the possible increased risks for the field of domiciliary home care, suggesting that people liked to be reassured that there would not be a large scale shift in public sector providers.
-Stuart Bell responded that this was not emerging as a problem, but a feature that was being communicated strongly was the value of partnerships operating the system together as one team, such as the acute sector and the voluntary sector working together with GPs in the localities.
+A member expressed concern about the possible increase in challenge and risk for the field of domiciliary home care adding that people liked to be reassured that there would not be a large scale shift in public sector providers.
+Stuart Bell responded that this was not emerging as a problem, but a feature that was being strongly communicated strongly within the field of prevention was the value of partnerships operating the system together as one team, such as the acute sector and the voluntary sector working together with GPs in the localities.
 There had been no assumption made that a large proportion of the care would shift to the independent sector.

-A member commented that the proposals were being set against the challenge of the possible removal of gateways as part of the budget cuts, such as cuts to children's centres.
-Stuart Bell agreed, saying that health funding had historically enjoyed more protection than that of social care.He also suggested that it would be a collective responsibility to understand the pressures on the system and to make the best possible use of resources.
+A member commented that the proposals were being set against the challenge of gateways possibly being removed due to OCC budget cuts, such as cuts to children's centres.
+Stuart Bell agreed, saying that Health funding had enjoyed more protection than that of social care.
+It was important to understand that it would be a collective responsibility to understand the pressures on the system and to make the best possible use of resources.
 John Jackson added that the procurement of care in the community had increasingly been dominated by non - state provision in recent times.
-However, it was crucial for people to understand that the amount spent on 'Not for Profit' care was the same as was paid for private companies to do the same work.
+However, it was crucial for people to understand that the amount spent on Not for Profit care was the same as was paid for private companies to do the work.

-A committee member stressed that residents were anxious about a possible loss of control of their very much valued NHS services.
-Dr McManners explained that the proposals were about the integration of existing NHS services and operating all as a single system in its entirety alongside equal partners, rather than bringing in other providers.
+A committee member stressed that residents were anxious about a possible loss of control of their very much valued NHS services, adding that to keep the faith going forward would rest on how convincingly agencies would communicate reassurances that this would not happen.
+Dr McManners explained that the proposals were about the integration of existing NHS services and operating all as a system in its entirety alongside equal partners, rather than it being about bringing in other providers.
 He added that ultimately the OCCG would be responding to the OCC budget savings options and their impact.
-Stuart Bell commented that the ultimate aim of the programme was not to get the cheapest services, but it was about operating the most capable and sustainable services.
+Stuart Bell commented that the ultimate aim of the programme was not to get the cheapest services, but was about operating the most capable provider process.

-Members were concerned that the Plans were not routed in reality, given, for example, the existing length of the waiting list for non - urgent mental health cases which were classed as preventative.
-Stuart Bell pointed out that the plans were not a detailed description and organisations were only at the early stage of engaging with people on how they may respond to current problems.
-They had endeavoured to look at the good evidence in the places where proposals were currently working.
+Members were concerned that the Plans were not routed in reality, given, for example, the existing length of the waiting list for non - urgent mental health cases which are classed as preventative.
+Stuart Bell pointed out that the plans were not a detailed description of what they were proposing to do and organisations were only at the early stage of engaging with people on how they may respond to current problems.
+However, in responding they had endeavoured to look at the good evidence in the places where it was currently working.
 For example, they were in discussion with Buckinghamshire County Council CAMHS commissioners who, in partnership with Dr Barnado's, were running an early prevention programme.
+Buckinghamshire County Council had operated the programme on the pot of money they already had, but it had been used differently.
 Dr McManners added that the key here was to receive upfront investment in order that the preventative process could take place.
-The Prime Minister's Challenge Fund had allowed this to take place but it had been piecemeal.
+The Prime Minister's Challenge Fund had allowed this to take place but it had been piecemeal. £8b had been promised to Health but it was not known when it would arrive.